robbkidd/robbkidd.github.com/source/_posts/2016-03-10-run-dependency-services-in-docker.markdown

 5009b1db0c08        postgres:9.3        "/docker-entrypoint.s"   4 seconds ago       Up 3 seconds        0.0.0.0:5432->5432/tcp   derelicte-pg
 ```

-At this point, with your application configured and the services running, you
+At this point, with the application configured and the services running, we can
-can start running tests and a development server on your workstation.
-PostgreSQL
+start running tests and a development server on the workstation.
+PostgreSQL and
-and Redis are safely listening on a host-only interface on the Docker Machine VM.
-If you would like to scrap the services and start fresh you can stop the containers individually.
+Redis are safely listening on a host-only interface on the Docker Machine VM.
+To
+scrap the services and start fresh, stop the containers individually.

 ```bash blow away the database and redis containers - WILL LOSE DATA
 $ docker rm -f derelicte-redis